$326 Find Cheap Flights from San Francisco to France

 The average price of all round-trip flights from San Francisco to France clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to France on a Tuesday and more expensive on a Saturday.
-On your return trip to San Francisco, you should consider flying back on a Tuesday, and avoid Saturdays for better deals.
+On your return trip to San Francisco, you should consider flying back on a Tuesday, and avoid Mondays for better deals.

 How far in advance should I book a flight from San Francisco to France?